This post may contain affiliate links which won’t change your price but will share some commission.

 Last Updated on

-If you suffer from migraines, PMS, low bone mass, or insomnia, then magnesium deficiency might be at least part of the cause.
-This article explains how magnesium supplementation from food and supplements can help.
+If you suffer from migraines, PMS, or insomnia, you might be interested to learn how magnesium supplementation can help.

 Why So Many of Us are Deficient in Magnesium

-Another reason people could be deficient in magnesium is because they are on prescription drugs.
-Proton pump inhibitors, prescribed for those with heartburn, lower stomach acid production making it nearly impossible for those who are on it to properly absorb magnesium from their diet.
+Being on certain prescription drugs can also lead to a magnesium deficiency.
+Proton pump inhibitors can make it nearly impossible for those who are on it to properly absorb magnesium from their diet.
 Diuretics, painkillers and certain steroids can also have a negative impact on magnesium absorption.

 Lastly, magnesium deficiency can be caused from taking birth control pills and from having digestive problems such as leaky gut or celiac disease that might cause the body to not absorb it as well.